Fast Distributed Gradient Methods: Introduction

 \section{Introduction}

-Distributed computation and optimization have been studied for a long time, e.g.,~\cite{Tsitsiklis_Distr_Opt,tsitsiklisThesis84}, and have received renewed interest, motivated by applications in sensor~\cite{Rabbat}, multi-robot~\cite{johansson-negotiation}, or cognitive networks~\cite{bazerque_lasso}, as well as in distributed control~\cite{NecoaraMPC} and learning~\cite{BoydADMoM}.
+\IEEEPARstart{D}{istributed} computation and optimization have been studied for a long time, e.g.,~\cite{Tsitsiklis_Distr_Opt,tsitsiklisThesis84}, and have received renewed interest, motivated by applications in sensor~\cite{Rabbat}, multi-robot~\cite{johansson-negotiation}, or cognitive networks~\cite{bazerque_lasso}, as well as in distributed control~\cite{NecoaraMPC} and learning~\cite{BoydADMoM}.
 This paper focuses on the problem where~$N$ nodes (sensors, processors, agents) minimize a sum of convex functions $f(x):=\sum_{i=1}^N f_i(x)$ subject to a common variable $x \in {\mathbb R}^d$.
 Each function $f_i: {\mathbb R}^d \rightarrow {\mathbb R}$ is convex and known only to node $i$.
-The underlying network is generic, sparse, and connected.
+The underlying network is generic and connected.

-To solve this and related problems, the literature proposes several distributed gradient like methods, including:~\cite{nedic_T-AC} (see also~\cite{nedic_T-AC-private,nedic_novo,asu-new-jbg,asu-random,Matei});~\cite{SayedConf} (see also \cite{SayedOptim});~\cite{duchi} (see also~\cite{Rabbat,Rabbat-Consensus-Dual-Avg}); and~\cite{Sonia-Martinez}.
-When the nodes lack global knowledge of the network parameters, reference~\cite{duchi} establishes, for the distributed dual averaging algorithm therein, rate~$O\left(\frac{1}{(1-\mu(W))}\frac{\log k} {k^{1/2}}\right)$, where~$k$ is the number of communicated $d$-dimensional vectors per node, which also equals the number of iterations (gradient evaluations per node,) and $1-\mu(W)$ is the spectral gap, with $W$ the $N \times N$ doubly stochastic weight matrix.\footnote{We denote by $\mu(W)$ the modulus of the second largest eigenvalue (in modulus) of the underlying weight matrix $W$.
-Note that $\mu(W)$ depends on $W$, and hence on the network topology.} Further, when $\mu(W)$ is known to the nodes, and after optimizing the step-size, \cite{duchi} shows the convergence rate to be~$O\left(\frac{1}{(1-\mu(W))^{1/2}}\frac{\log k}{k^{1/2}}\right)$.
+To solve this and related problems, the literature proposes several distributed gradient like methods, including:~\cite{nedic_T-AC} (see also~\cite{nedic_novo,asu-random,Matei});~\cite{SayedConf} (see also \cite{SayedOptim});~\cite{duchi} (see also~\cite{Rabbat,Rabbat-Consensus-Dual-Avg}); and~\cite{Sonia-Martinez}.
+When the nodes lack global knowledge of the network parameters, reference~\cite{duchi} establishes, for the distributed dual averaging algorithm therein, rate~$O\left(\frac{1}{(1-\mu(W))}\frac{\log (N k)} {k^{1/2}}\right)$, where~$k$ is the number of communicated $d$-dimensional vectors per node, which also equals the number of iterations (gradient evaluations per node,) and $\mu(W)$ is the second largest singular value of the underlying $N \times N$ doubly stochastic weight matrix~$W$.
+Further, when $\mu(W)$ is known to the nodes, and after optimizing the step-size, \cite{duchi} shows the convergence rate to be~$O\left(\frac{1}{(1-\mu(W))^{1/2}}\frac{\log ( N k) }{k^{1/2}}\right)$.